 Thanksgiving Invite Tips

 Like any other party invitation, an invite for Thanksgiving dinner should give invitees the basic information about the event without overwhelming them with details.
+Seasoning your invite wording with a little Thanksgiving flavor is also recommended.
 Here a few quick tips:

 1. Careful who you invite!
 This might not matter as much for larger social events where people can easily avoid each other, but for an intimate dinner party, you should only invite people who are likely to get along.
 Small gatherings + clashing personalities + copious amounts of wine = more stress for you and everyone else in attendance.
 Of course, if you’re hosting family, arbitrarily excluding people may not be an option (that is, if you want to stay on speaking terms with everyone).